 Kaare Klint for Rud Rasmussen Set of Four 'Red Chairs' in Original Leather

-Kaare Klint for Rud Rasmussen, set of four dining chairs 'The Red Chair', model 3758, original patinated leather, mahogany, Denmark, designed 1927, manufactured 1930s.
+Kaare Klint for Rud Rasmussen, set of four dining chairs, 'The Red Chair', model 4751, original patinated leather, mahogany, brass, Denmark, designed 1933, manufactured 1930s.

-Set of four dining chairs, designed by Kaare Klint in 1927 and manufactured by Rudolf Radmussen.
+These dining chairs in camel leather upholstery are designed in 1933 and manufactured in the thirties.
 These iconic chairs were initially designed for the lecture hall of the Danish Art and Design Museum.
 Later on, they were also presented at the World Exposition in Barcelona, where the design won the grand prix medal in 1929.
 The chairs are therefore also called 'Barcelona Chair'.